tzuhsuanwu/pepper/README.md

 The scripts will look like below:
 ```python
 from pepper import pepper

 pepper = pepper.Pepper()
 pepper.load_savs('input_sav.txt')
 pepper.scoring()
 pepper.prediction()
 ```

+After prediction, a csv file named "predict_result.csv" will be generated in folder.
+This file contain basic information, predict label, REF2015 score of each SAV.

 ### Input format
 The format of SAVs input file: